$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Results

+where $\hat A_t$ is defined in Eq.~(\ref{eq:LOnorm}) and $P(u)= 126 + 155 u + 180 u^2 + 100 u^3 + 9 u^4$.
+The last line in Eq.~(\ref{eq:borel-A_t}) stems from the relation between the $\overline{\rm MS}$ and pole mass in the large-$\beta_0$ limit~\cite{Beneke:1994sw,Ball:1995ni}.
+Removing this line effectively converts the mass scheme from the former to the latter.
+The function $\tilde{G}_0$ is defined as a power series in $u$ with coefficients $g_n/n!$, where the $g_n$ are obtained from the generating function

-where $\overline m_t\equiv \overline m_t(\mu)$ is the $\overline{\rm MS}$ top-quark mass.
-This expression exhibits the renormalon singularities arising from UV and IR regions of loop sub-graphs, which are encoded in the $\Gamma$ functions.
-The UV renormalons, which are located at negative integer values of the variable $u$ are all double poles, with the sole exception of the leading UV pole at $u=-1$, which is simple.
+The expression in Eq.~(\ref{eq:borel-A_t}) exhibits the renormalon singularities arising from UV and IR regions of loop sub-graphs, which are encoded in the $\Gamma$ functions.
+In the leading term, corresponding to an infinitely heavy top quark, the UV renormalons, which are located at negative integer values of the variable $u$, are all double poles, with the sole exception of the leading UV pole at $u=-1$, which is simple.
 This happens due to a partial cancellation with the $(u^2-1)/\Gamma(1+2u)$ term.
 Note also that there is no singularity at $u=-1/2$ and the function is regular at this point, as expected.
 The IR renormalons, on the other hand, are all simple poles with the leading singularity at $u=2$ being a quartic IR sensitivity, connected with dimension four corrections in the Operator Product Expansion.
 Regarding the dominant renormalon singularities another observation is that the residue of the leading UV pole and that of the leading IR pole are of the same order.
 Their ratio being of order 1 implies that the UV renormalon, being the closest to the origin, should take over rather earlier and lead to a sign alternating series.
-This\gn{,} however, depends on the renormalization scale that is chosen: larger values of $\mu$ enhance the IR poles and suppress the UV contributions, which postpones the dominance of the UV renormalon, reducing its residue, and consequently delays the sign alternation.
+This, however, depends on the renormalization scale that is chosen: larger values of $\mu$ enhance the IR poles and suppress the UV contributions, which postpones the dominance of the UV renormalon, reducing its residue, and consequently delays the sign alternation.
+The structure of the term proportional to $\tau_t$ is similar.
+The main difference here is the appearence of a term without the prefactor $\mu^{2u}e^{5u/3}$, which ensures scheme and scale invariance of the Borel integral.
+This happens because the last term in Eq.~(\ref{eq:borel-A_t}) is a consequence of the renormalization scheme (and scale) dependence of the quark mass.
+Finally, we note that the expression is regular at $u=0$.